 “For decades the King County Labor Council has succeeded in improving the lives of workers and being a voice for their struggles, and I’m honored to have their endorsement”, says Martinelli.
 “If elected I will work strenuously to support workers rights, and to ensure that workers are treated fairly and with respect.”

-Martinelli, 27, is a former campaign manager for Democratic King County Councilmember Dave Upthegrove and a graduate of Mt.
+Martinelli, 27, is a former campaign manager for King County Councilmember Dave Upthegrove and a graduate of Mt.
 Rainier Highschool.
-He studied journalism and environmental science at The Evergreen State College before becoming Communications Director for Sensible Washington, an organization dedicated to reformation of the State’s drug laws.
+He studied journalism and environmental science at The Evergreen State College before becoming Communications Director for the nonprofit political committee Sensible Washington.

-Martinelli is a father of two, and has a record of success working for progressive causes such as same-sex marriage, animal welfare and environmentalism.
-He has served as an elected Democratic Precinct Committee Officer since 2012.
+Martinelli is a father of two, and has a record of success working for numerous causes including same-sex marriage, fair workers’ rights and environmentalism.
+He has served as a unanimously elected Precinct Committee Officer (PCO) since 2012.